 No one should suffer the stress, indignity, and insecurity of hunger.
 Through community contributions, Heart of West Michigan United Way supports emergency food programs and collaborative efforts that build toward long-term food security for people in Kent County.

-Last year, we granted $50,000 from our Community Investment Fund to the Community Food Club and hundreds of healthy meals packaged at Food from the Heart were distributed there.
+Last year, we granted $50,000 from our Community Grant Fund to the Community Food Club and hundreds of healthy meals packaged at Food from the Heart were distributed there.